Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/developer-quickstart.md

 ### Postgres

-When setting up a new environment, or running a newer version of the codebase if there have been schema changes, you need to run the migrations against your database server.
+When setting up a new environment, or running a newer version of the codebase if there have been schema changes, you need to run the migrations against your web app database.

-Inside the web app container, run `python manage.py migrate`.
+Inside the web app container, run: `python manage.py migrate`.

 ### Seed Data

-You'll need to seed the web app database with the OMOP table values, inside the web app container run `python manage.py loaddata mapping`.
+You'll need to seed the web app database with the OMOP table and field names, inside the web app container run: `python manage.py loaddata mapping`.

+To add a new admin user run: `python manage.py createsuperuser`.

 ## Azure Functions

 Whilst the rest of the stack runs in containers, the worker functions run directly in your Python environment.

+They need a container on the container.
+You will need a container

-In the project root:
+To run the functions, in the project root:

 1. Install the dependencies: `pip install -r requirements.txt`
-2. Run the functions `func start`
+2. Run the functions: `func start`

 ## Python Environment

 You can run the web app directly in a Python environment instead of the Docker image.

 1. Be sure to have a separate environment for the web app and Azure functions.
-2. Inside `/api`, install the dependencies `pip install -r requirements.txt`
+2. Inside `/api`, install the dependencies: `pip install -r requirements.txt`
 3. Change the configuration to point to the running docker containers, for example `localhost` instead of `Azurite`.
+4. Javascript.
-4. Run `python manage.py runserver`.
+5. To run the app: `python manage.py runserver`.